-Colleges and universities are faced with the task of preparing undergraduate and graduate students for lives beyond their degree program – and having a dynamic team of faculty, scholars, researchers and professional staff provides essential scaffolding for that goal.
+Colleges and universities are faced with the task of preparing undergraduate and graduate students for lives beyond their degree program – and hiring foreign faculty and having a dynamic team of faculty, scholars, researchers and professional staff provides essential scaffolding for that goal.

 Most higher education employers have one primary reason for hiring foreign-born professionals – they simply want to hire the best person for the job, regardless of country of origin.
-But there are other compelling reasons to hire international faculty, and FordMurray attorneys are happy to help.
+But there are other compelling reasons for hiring foreign faculty, and FordMurray attorneys are happy to help.

 Universities and Colleges Should Be Able to Hire the Best Person for the Job